If You Have Bad Credit, Can You Qualify for a Debt Consolidation Loan?

 So can you get a debt consolidation loan with bad credit?
 And should you?

 Folks with bad credit will run into the same issues with a debt consolidation loan that they will with regular loans.

 Getting a debt consolidation loan with bad credit is like getting any other loan with bad credit: less than ideal.
 Traditional lenders likely won’t lend to you at all, and the ones that will are going to charge you much higher interest rates.
 The rates might be so high that the loan isn’t even worth it.
 Loans or credit cards that were taken out before you had a bad credit score might have better rates than anything you’re able to qualify for right now.

-Then again, even the higher rates from one bad credit loan might be far better than what you’re paying on your other bad credit debt.
-For instance, if you have multiple payday loans outstanding that you are struggling to pay, consolidating all of those loans into a single bad credit installment loan with longer terms and lower payments might just be the ticket to stabilizing your finances.
+If you have multiple payday loans outstanding that you are struggling to pay, consolidating all of those loans into a single bad credit installment loan with longer terms and lower payments might just be the ticket to stabilizing your finances.

 The solution to choosing the right bad credit debt consolidation loan is simple: Do your research.
 Make sure you compare different loans using their APR, or annual percentage rate, to determine which one is most affordable, and make sure to read all of the fine print before signing anything.
 Check the monthly payment amounts against your budget and see whether or not you’ll be able to afford them.
 Online reviews can also help you determine which lender is the right choice for you.